Are you part of DC’s global learning ecosystem?

 Globalize DC was created to bridge the gap between the local and global in this city, to think strategically and systemically about how we can all work more collaboratively and intentionally to connect our PK-12 students and schools with the city’s wealth of global assets, and to build real pathways to globally connected careers, especially for students traditionally left out.
 We have achieved successes, but there is so much more we can do.

 To take advantage of this unique moment, Globalize DC is now embarking on a new initiative to transform our current disparate and largely uncoordinated landscape of partners, resources, experts, and advocates into an intentional community linked by a common goal of mobilizing our city’s global assets to more strategically, aggressively, equitably, and effectively advance global education and language learning for all our city’s public school students.
+DC could and should be a model for the nation.

 We are embracing the emerging concept of “learning ecosystems,” to help guide our thinking about how we design and build our own global learning community here in DC.
 Globally, “learning ecosystems” offer a more learner-centered, community-based, and authentic framework for PK-12 education as an alternative to the traditional, industrial, school-based model we have all inherited.